Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Introduction

-In this paper, we fill this gap by proposing an \gls{mtp} framework based on probabilistic circuits \citep[PCs;][]{choi2020pc,vergari2021compositional}, which we name \ours. \ours uses PCs to parameterise the joint distribution over future tokens into tractable computational graphs that can encode hierarchical mixture models.
-As such, \ours offers a way to systematically navigate the spectrum of MTP architectural variants, encompassing fully factorised models \citep{evabyte2025,cai2024medusa,gloeckle2024better} and shallow mixtures \citep{basharin2024faster} but also more expressive parameterisations: hidden Markov models (HMMs) and binary tree factorisations (BTrees) which are novel for \gls{mtp}.
+{Satisfying our desiderata,} \citet{basharin2024faster} introduced dependencies into MTP using a mixture over the future token probabilities, but a single mixture can only add limited expressiveness.
+Crucially, understanding how to increase expressiveness while optimally trading off efficiency in a systematic way is still an open question.
+We address this gap by proposing an \gls{mtp} framework based on probabilistic circuits~\citep[PCs;][]{choi2020pc,vergari2021compositional}, which we name \ours. \ours uses PCs to parameterise the joint distribution over future tokens as tractable computational graphs that encode hierarchical mixture models.
+As such, \ours offers a way to systematically navigate the spectrum of MTP architectural variants, encompassing fully factorised models~\citep{evabyte2025,cai2024medusa,gloeckle2024better}, shallow mixtures~\citep{basharin2024faster}, but also more expressive parameterisations: hidden Markov models (HMMs) and binary tree factorisations (BTrees), which are novel for \gls{mtp}.

-Moreover, in contrast to previous work on \gls{mtp}~\citep{evabyte2025,cai2024medusa}, \ours guarantees we match the quality of an AR \gls{llm} via speculative decoding ~\citep{leviathan2022fast,chen2023accelerating,stern2018blockwise, xia-etal-2024}---exactly for greedy decoding or in expectation for sampling---showing that the throughput sacrificed for the guarantee is not as large as alluded to previously.
-We do so by sharing the \gls{llm} backbone for the draft and verifier models for different numbers of layers, highlighting how this creates \textit{a second dimension to trade-off expressiveness} (as hidden representations between draft and verifier can diverge) \textit{and latency} (as each non-shared layer requires separate forward passes).
+Moreover, in contrast to previous work on \gls{mtp}~\citep{evabyte2025,cai2024medusa}, \ours guarantees we match the quality of an AR \gls{llm} via speculative decoding~\citep{leviathan2022fast,chen2023accelerating,stern2018blockwise, xia-etal-2024}.
+For greedy decoding, the output is guaranteed to be identical to the AR \gls{llm}; for sampling, it matches in expectation.
+This shows that the throughput cost of the guarantee is not as large as previously suggested.
+We achieve this by sharing the \gls{llm} backbone for the draft and verifier models for different numbers of layers, highlighting how this creates \textit{a second dimension to trade-off expressiveness} (as hidden representations between draft and verifier are allowed to differ) \textit{and latency} (as each non-shared layer requires separate forward passes).
 We illustrate the two trade-offs at the core of \ours in \cref{fig:main}.